 Vandalism - Vandalism will result in cancellation of privileges and other disciplinary action.
 Vandalism is defined as any malicious attempt to harm or destroy data of another user, the Internet, or any other network.
-This includes, but is not limited to, the uploading or creation of computer viruses.
+This includes, but is not limited to, the uploading or creation of malware, such as viruses and spyware.